 The affect heuristic occurs when our current emotional state or mood influences our decisions.
 Instead of assessing the situation objectively, we rely on our “gut feelings” and react based on how we feel.

 The representativeness heuristic occurs when we estimate the probability of an event based on its similarity to a known situation.
-In other words, we compare it to a situation, a prototype or a stereotype that we already have in mind.
+In other words, we compare it to a situation, prototype, or stereotype that we already have in mind.

 en_USEN